Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 When you stray from this avenue, you’ll find many narrow streets lined with boutique shops, cafes, and rooftop bars where you can enjoy stunning views of the Bosphorus.
 At night, all of these streets come alive, and you can experience the vibrant nightlife scene of Istanbul.

-One of my favorite things about this area is that it’s so well-connected to the rest of the city – from the Taksim metro station, you’ll reach the main attractions in Sultanahmet in no time, most international/intercity buses also arrive at Taksim Square.
+One of my favorite things about this area is that it’s so well-connected to the rest of the city – from the Taksim metro station, you’ll reach the main attractions in Sultanahmet in no time, and most international/intercity buses also arrive at Taksim Square.

 If you’re coming to the city via plane and wondering where to stay in Istanbul, in Taksim or Sultanahmet, I can tell you that the airport connections to Taksim are great!